cecat/CeC-HA-Addons/addons/yamcam3/README.md

 in Frigate (if you use Frigate), some of which may have embedded credentials (so treat this as a secrets file).

-Note: if you are a Frigate user, you will find that you can copy/past your *mqtt* and *cameras* sections from your *frigate.yml* file.
-The *sounds:* section also follows the same syntax as the detection objects and optional individual min_score thresholds (which override *default_min_store* for the associated groups).
+If you are a Frigate user, you can copy/past your camera names and paths from your *frigate.yml* file.
+Similarly, you will use the *mqtt* host and port from your *frigate.yml* file with *topic_prefix* and *client_id* unique to *this* add-on.
+The *sounds:* section also follows the same syntax as Frigate's detection objects and optional individual min_score thresholds (which override *default_min_store* for the associated groups).

 #### Sample Configuration File

-You can grab a starter configuration file and just fill in your MQTT and camera details [here](https://github.com/cecat/CeC-HA-Addons/blob/main/addons/yamcam3/microphones.yaml).
+You can get a starter configuration file and just fill in your MQTT and camera details [here](https://github.com/cecat/CeC-HA-Addons/blob/main/addons/yamcam3/microphones.yaml).
+Below is an example showing RTSP paths for an Amcrest camera and for a UniFi camera (via its NVR).

 ```
 general:
   noise_threshold: 0.1       # Filter out very very low scores
   default_min_score: 0.5     # Default threshold for group scores (default 0.5)
-                             # (must exceed this level for a sound event to be
-                             # detected as starting or continuing)
   top_k: 10                  # Number of top scoring classes to analyze (default 10)
-  log_level: DEBUG           # Default INFO.
+  log_level: INFO            # Default INFO.
 In order of decreasing verbosity:
                              # DEBUG->INFO->WARNING->ERROR->CRITICAL
-  sound_log: False           # Create a CSV with all sound group and class scores for
+  sound_log: false           # Create a CSV with all sound group and class scores over time
-                             #   longitudinal analysis
   ffmpeg_debug: false        # Log ffmpeg stderr (a firehose - includes errors and info)
                              #   Must also have log_level set to DEBUG
+  summary_interval: 15       # log a summary every n min showing the sound groups detected.
   exclude_groups:            # Groups we don't want to report (or log), e.g.,
     - group1                 #   the 'silence' group in particular can be noisy...
     - group2
-  summary_interval: 15       # log (INFO level) a summary every n minutes of the number
-                             #   of sound groups detected.

 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)
   port: 1883                    # Default unless you specifically changed it in your broker
   topic_prefix: "yamcam/sounds" # adjust to your taste
-  client_id: "yamcam"           # adjust to your taste (a "3" will be appended to avoid
+  client_id: "yamcam"           # adjust to your taste
-                                # colliding with Yamcam2 (which also uses this file) and
-                                # confusing MQTT.
-  user: "mymqttusername"        # your mqtt username on your broker (e.g., Home Asst server)
+  user: "mymqttUsername"        # your mqtt username on your broker (e.g., Home Asst server)
-  password: "mymqttpassword"    #         & password
+  password: "mymqttPassword"    #         & password

-# EVENTS (define 'event' parameters)
 events:
   window_detect: 5              # Number of samples (~1s each) to examine to determine
                                 #   if a sound is persistent.
   persistence: 2                # Number of detections within window_detect to consider
                                 #   a sound event has started.
-  decay: 10                     # Number of waveforms without the sound to consider
+  decay: 10                     # Number of samples without the sound to determine that
                                 #   the sound event has stopped.

-# SOURCES
-# examples of Amcrest and UniFi NVR camera rtsp feeds

 cameras:
   doorfrontcam: